codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 and management of topics), is in terms of average performances over hashtables or B-Trees, it gives in fact on worst case O(L) insert, delete and search time complexity where L is the length of the key.
-This comes at a cost, the main drawback is that the structure itself, following this imlementation is really memory hungry.
+This comes at a cost, the main drawback is that the structure itself, following this implementation is really memory hungry.
 In the example case with an alphabet of size 96, starting from the `<space>` character and ending with the `~` each node has 96 NULL pointer to their children, this means that on a 64 bit arch machine with 8 bytes per